Laboratory-for-Energy-Systems-Analysis/Resultviewer/README.md

 ## Colors

 Colors can be fully customized.
-In the Resultviewer, colors are specified by the colorindex in Excel, which is a number between 1-57 of Excel's palette.
+In the Resultviewer, colors are specified by the colorindex in Excel, which is a number between 1-57 of Excel's color palette.
 The following options exist:

 - **Standard color scheme:** Colors for each chart series can be specified in the `COLOR&ORDER` sheet in column `D`.
 To see the color of a colorindex that you want to choose, the table `Excel Palette` lists all colors.
 Press `Update Colors` in the ribbon to see all colors updated.
 - **Alternative color scheme:** An alternative scheme can be entered in the next column `E` on the `COLOR&ORDER` sheet.
 In the panel, you can tick whether this alternative colors should be used for chart import.
 As a special feature of this alternative scheme, in the next column `F`, you can enter a letter `s` such that the color is shaded with diagonal strips.
 - **Custom Excel color palette:** If you need other colors than available in the standard Excel palette, you can specify your own palette in table `Palette` on the `COLOR&ORDER` sheet by re-defining a colorindex 1-57 to a RGB value (e.g. `255,0,0` for red).
 Press `use palette (Color&Order sheet)` in the panel to use the new definitions.
 Note: Not all colorindices have to be re-defined, and any order of indices is allowed.
 - **Coloring the interior of a selected Excel object:** If you need to alter the interior color of a single object (e.g. a chart series in a single chart), press `Set color` in the ribbon.
 This will open a dialogue, where you can select the colorindex.

 ## Templates in the SQL-queries